Saskatoon Child Support Lawyers Providing Legal Advice to Parents Navigating Child Support Issues

 How Is Child Support Calculated?

-In most cases, if you are the sole decision-making parent, your former spouse will be expected to pay child support to you.
-This will help you afford your child’s needs, including food, clothing, daycare expenses, medical expenses, and other costs.
+Child support is intended to help pay for your child’s needs, including food, clothing, and shelter.
 If you’re wondering how much you can expect to receive in child support payments, the answer is that it depends on a few factors.
 They typically include:

 - Cost of living in the province or territory you’re in

-These factors are accounted for in the Child Support Guideline Table that the government uses to determine the basic child support obligation for the other parent.
+These factors are accounted for in the Federal Child Support Guidelines that the government uses to determine the basic child support obligation.
 So, looking at that table can give you a good idea of how much you can expect to receive or pay for child support.
-Granted, there are sometimes exceptions to be made, so the amount you see on the table is not always set in stone.
+Granted, there are sometimes exceptions to be made, so the amount you see on the table is not always the amount that is appropriate.

 That’s why you should contact a Saskatoon family law firm to discuss child support during divorce proceedings.
 Even with the help of the government’s guidelines, calculating child support is not an easy task, but our team can provide the legal advice you will need to get an accurate idea of the correct amount for your family.

-Sometimes circumstances change over time, resulting in the sole decision-making parent needing more money from the other parent or the other parent abruptly being unable to pay the minimum amount.
-Fortunately, it’s possible to modify the child support order as needed, but only for certain reasons.
+Sometimes circumstances change over time, resulting in a parent abruptly being unable to pay the minimum amount.
+Fortunately, it’s possible to vary the child support arrangement as needed, but only for certain reasons.

-For instance, if you’re the other parent dealing with the sudden loss of your job, you can apply for a modification of your child support, stating that you can no longer afford to pay the amount you used to pay.
-Similarly, if you suddenly have to pay to support another child or have more debts than you used to, you may be able to apply for a reduction of the amount you need to pay.
-The same is true if the child now spends more time in your care than before, as this might reduce the amount you owe every month.
+For instance, if you’re dealing with the sudden loss of your job, you can apply for a variation of your child support, stating that you can no longer afford to pay the amount you used to pay.
+The same is true if the parenting arrangement changes.

-No matter what changes you want to make to child support, you will need to get approval from the court first.
-So, do not simply stop paying the sole decision-making parent or start expecting a higher amount of money from theother parent next month.
-Everything will need to be approved by the courts first.
+No matter what changes you want to make to child support, you will need to reach an agreement or have a court order that states the new arrangement.
+So, do not simply stop paying the other parent or start expecting a higher amount of money from the other parent next month.
+Everything will need to be agreed to or ordered by the court first.

-However, keep in mind that this doesn’t mean you will have to go into a courtroom for your child support case.
-As long as you and your former spouse agree on the new amount, it is possible to create a new child support agreement without court involvement.
-You will both need to fill out paperwork stating the reasons for the change in child support, and then explain how you arrived at the new amount.
-Once these documents are filed with the court with the help of your child support lawyer, they will likely be approved.
+This doesn’t mean you will have to go into a courtroom for your child support case.
+As long as you and the other parent agree on the new amount, it is possible to create a new child support agreement without court involvement.

-Of course, if the other parent refuses to agree to the new child support amount, you will probably have to go to mediation and possibly even court to make any changes.
-More complex child support cases like this will need legal guidance from experienced child support lawyers in Saskatoon, so come to our law firm if you encounter problems with your child support order.
+Of course, if the other parent refuses to agree to the new child support amount, you may decide to go to mediation and possibly court to make any changes.
+More complex child support cases like this will need legal guidance from experienced child support lawyers in Saskatoon, so come to our law firm if you encounter problems with your child support arrangement.

 What Happens If a Parent Doesn’t Pay?

 Not paying child support in Canada is a serious matter.
 Divorcing your spouse does not mean you can be free of all the financial obligations you had while you were married.
-You are still expected to pay to raise your children, so there are numerous consequences if you do not pay the amount you’re supposed to on your involuntary or voluntary child support agreement.
+You are still expected to contribute to the costs of raising your children, so there are numerous consequences if you do not pay the amount you’re supposed to under the terms of your agreement or court order.
 If you don’t pay child support as agreed, you could face one or more of these consequences:

 - Garnishment of your wages